JazzMaster/LazGFX/README.md

     I am aware of the "Surface is really a Texture" code tweaks that have not been fully implemented yet.

-## Why --Pascal-- and why now and why THIS WAY?

-		-Its FUN and EASY to write code for	(I like puzzles) -Full 16, 256, RGB, and RGBA support (256BPP?) up thru 1080p.

-		-TCanvas for Laz doesnt quite do the job.
-		-Lazarus jumps from TCanvas(half-assed) to OpenSceneGraph and busted GL.

-		-GVision for Linux (Pascal version of Win311) never took off.
-		-JEDI doesnt stand for what you think it does- its incomplete, missing, and now depreciated.
-		-Because Delphi is windows only (and it sucks)

-		-Castle engine is good, BUT requires OpenGL (and Lazarus) knowhow.
-			(You probly dont know the how)

-		-Most projects are non-portable.

-			Unix uses X11/OpenGL
-			Mac uses Quartz
-			Sin uses DirectX/WinAPI.
-			Lazarus is turning into OOP OBJ customized UnFreePascal, much like VC did.
-				Code is either for FPC -- or its not.

-		-This isnt a "class project", its my passion.
-Im not rushing my work.
-		-Nobody uses Int10 DOS assembler anyore.
-Even less use Int10 "graphics modes".
-		-This is 32/64 bits code.
-I dont write "8bit hacks".

 ### The objective of this package

         1) to enable people to run programs written using BGI or "libGraph" functions directly in "Linux"(Linus Torvaldis Unix).

         a)	To simplify GAME DEVELOPMENT and OS MULTIMEDIA programming

         2) To take old code, help you execute it, learn form it, and move forward.

         3) To teach you -
 		so that you can code with or in competition to- my code.

 #### License